pinheadmz/savingsatoshi/chapter5/README.md

-3. Derive the message from the transaction
+3. Derive the message from the transaction pt.
+1

 It should be clear by just looking at the block explorer web page that a Bitcoin transaction has many different parts.
 Some parts are just small numbers and some